-Item 2021-002 (Recurring): Due to/from Other Funds Current Status: Partially corrected.
-See current year finding 2022-002.
+Current Status: Partially corrected.
+See current year finding 2024-002.
 The County continues to develop and implement stronger monthly reconciliation procedures between the County Auditor's Office and the County Treasurer's Office.
-However, Corrective action has been slowed by continued delays to yearly close and audit preparation resulting from the COVID-19 pandemic, management of the related grant funding, and implementation of new accounting standards.
+However, Corrective action has been slowed by continued delays to yearly close and management of the related grant funding, and implementation of new accounting standards.

 NAVARRO COUNTY AUDITOR'S OFFICE

-300 West 3rd Ave., Suite 4 Corsicana, Texas 75110
+300 West 3rd Ave., Suite 4 Natalie Robinson, First Assistant

-e-mail: auditor@navarrocounty.org

-Kaye Martin, Assistant Patty Wells, Assistant Lisa Clay, Assistant Jane Wise, Administrative Asst.
+Corsicana, Texas 75110 Kaye Martin, Assistant

+e-mail: auditor@navarrocounty.org Patty Wells, Assistant
-Natalie Robinson, First Assistant

-Terri L. Gillen
+Terri L. Gillen Lisa Clay, Assistant

+County Auditor

+Phone: (903) 654-3095

+Fax: (903) 654-3097

+CORRECTIVE ACTION PLAN FOR THE YEAR ENDED SEPTEMBER 30, 2024

-Item 2022-001 (Recurring):
+Item 2024-001 (Recurring): Bank Reconciliations

-Phone: (903) 654-3095 County Auditor Fax: (903) 654-3097 CORRECTIVE ACTION PLAN FOR THE YEAR ENDED SEPTEMBER 30, 2022 Bank Reconciliations Criteria: Bank reconciliations should be performed for every cash account in order to prepare accurate financial statements.
+Criteria : Bank reconciliations should be performed for every cash account in order to prepare accurate financial statements.
 Reconciling cash to the general ledger is an important step in preventing material errors or fraud.

-Condition: During our audit, we noted the County was reconciling its bank accounts to the general ledger, but adjustments were recorded to the general ledger accounts subsequent to the procedure was performed.
-Certain transactions are posted to cash general ledger accounts after Cause: the bank reconciliation is performed.
+Condition : During our audit, we noted the County was reconciling its bank accounts to the general ledger, but adjustments were recorded to the general ledger accounts subsequent to the procedure was performed.
+Cause : Certain transactions are posted to cash general ledger accounts after the bank reconciliation is performed.
 Effect: The transactions are posted to cash general ledger.
-All bank accounts should be reconciled to the general ledger on a Recommendation: timely basis, and then adjustments to those accounts should be prohibited.
+Recommendation: All bank accounts should be reconciled to the general ledger on a timely basis, and then adjustments to those accounts should be prohibited.

-PERSON RESPONSIBLE FOR CORRECTION ACTION: Ryan Douglas, County Treasurer CORRECTIVE ACTION PLANNED: The County is in the process of implementing controls to ensure adjustments are not posted to cash subsequent to the reconciliation of bank accounts to the general ledger.
-ANTICIPATED COMPLETION DATE: September 30, 2023 Item 2022-002 (Recurring): Due to/from Other Funds All interfund balances should be reconciled to detect errors both Criteria: intentional and unintentional.
+PERSON RESPONSIBLE FOR CORRECTION ACTION: Ryan Douglas, County Treasurer

+CORRECTIVE ACTION PLANNED: The County is in the process of implementing controls to ensure adjustments are not posted to cash subsequent to the reconciliation of bank accounts to the general ledger.

+ANTICIPATED COMPLETION DATE: September 30, 2025

+Item 2024-002 (Recurring): Due to/from Other Funds

+Criteria : All interfund balances should be reconciled to detect errors both intentional and unintentional.
 Condition: The County's interfund balances were not reconciled to the general ledger.

-Cause: Internal controls to ensure interfund balances are reconciled properly were not implemented.

-Effect: The lack of controls creates an environment in which errors could go undetected within a timely manner.
+Cause : Internal controls to ensure interfund balances are reconciled properly were not implemented.
+Effect : The lack of controls creates an environment in which errors could go undetected within a timely manner.
 Recommendation: Interfund balances should be reconciled to the general ledger and reviewed on a monthly basis.

-PERSON RESPONSIBLE FOR CORRECTION ACTION: Terri Gillen, County Auditor CORRECTIVE ACTION PLANNED: In the future, management will reconcile interfund balances monthly.
+PERSON RESPONSIBLE FOR CORRECTION ACTION: Terri Gillen, County Auditor

+CORRECTIVE ACTION PLANNED: In the future, management will reconcile interfund balances monthly.

-ANTICIPATED COMPLETION DATE: September 30, 2023
+ANTICIPATED COMPLETION DATE: September 30, 2025